top of page

 In 2004, The Tres Palmas Marine Reserve was established in a successful community effort led by Surfrider Rincón and local community leaders.

-As the first marine reserve in Puerto Rico to be self-managed by the community and local organizations, it is a rare achievement -- according to the Surfrider Foundation, less than 10% of marine reserves worldwide have a solid management plan and a management committee dedicated to their protection.
-It is the only reserve between the towns of Rincón, on Puerto Rico's western coast, and Arecibo, on the northern coast, and it is home to a species of endangered coral, Acropora palmata
+Among an abundance of marine life, Tres Palmas is home to a species of endangered coral, Acropora palmata.
+As the first marine reserve in Puerto Rico to be self-managed by the community and local organizations, it is a rare achievement; according to the Surfrider Foundation, less than 10% of marine reserves worldwide have a solid management plan and committee dedicated to their protection.

-As a key spot for surfing, snorkeling, and diving, the marine reserve helps Rincon attract thousands of visitors each year.
-Rincon’s tourism is reliant on its natural resources, and it would hurt not only the environment but also the local economy, to take them away.
+The marine reserve is a key spot for surfing, snorkeling, and diving, helping Rincón attract thousands of visitors each year.
+Rincón’s tourism is reliant on its natural resources, so it would hurt not only the environment but also the local economy to take them away.

-A natural path already exists in the reserve.
-A perfectly suitable, organic path perfect for running, walking, biking, and enjoying the beauty of the nature around you.
-Locals use it daily, yet the proposed bike path threatens to destroy it.
+Along the shore, the natural path that already exists is used daily by locals for running, walking, biking, and nature-viewing, yet the proposed bike path threatens to destroy it.

 “The whole path is a community effort,” said Varela-Velez.
-He explained that over one hundred people came together at the reserve to help put up a fence that was mapped out using GPS data to create a barrier next to the paseo commitario, the community path.
-The fence was put up along the coordinates of the deslinde, the demarcation line at which no construction or developments should be done on the ocean side of the line.
-The idea was to set up a physical barrier to outline the reserve.
+Over one hundred people came together at the reserve to erect a fence, which was mapped out using GPS data, to create a barrier next to the paseo commitario, the community path.
+The fence was built along the coordinates of the deslinde, the demarcation line, marking the place where no construction or developments should be built on the ocean-side of the line.
+The idea was to set up a physical barrier to border the reserve.

-The community has also helped the reserve’s growth by hosting anniversary celebrations of its establishment.
-For the 18th anniversary, the community gathered to plant trees and other vegetation to promote further growth in the area.
-For the 20th anniversary, activities in the reserve were held, including art, music, food, and planting flowers.
+The community has also supported the growth of the reserve by hosting anniversary celebrations of its establishment.
+For the 18th anniversary, volunteers gathered to plant trees and other vegetation to promote further growth in the area.
+For the 20th anniversary, activities including art, music, food, and planting flowers, were held.

-The success of the Tres Palmas reserve serves as one of the most important models for community-based management in Puerto Rico and other islands and similar areas, proving that it is possible to succeed in protecting a community without a great deal of power, money, or support from the government.
+The success of the Tres Palmas reserve serves as one of the most important models for community-based management in Puerto Rico and surrounding islands, proving that it is possible to succeed in protecting the environment without a great deal of power, money, or support from the government.

-Previous to the establishment of Tres Palmas Marine Reserve, only the government had the power to declare an area a marine reserve.
-The success of the reserve in Rincon set a precedent for community-led conservation across Puerto Rico.
+Previous to the establishment of Tres Palmas Marine Reserve, only the government had the power to declare an area a marine reserve in Puerto Rico.
+The success of the reserve in Rincón has set a precedent for community-led conservation across the island.

 Bosque La Armonia

-The planned path would block access to Maria’s and the surf break at Indicators and destroy the forest and natural barriers to erosion the community has worked so hard on.
+The proposed Scenic Touristic Route would not only block access to Maria’s and the surf break at Indicators, it would destroy the forest and natural barriers to erosion the community has worked so hard on.

 The Project’s Dangerous Design

-In addition to the 12-foot wide concrete paths through the reserve, 6-foot walls along the coast would block access to Marias, Domes, and Steps beaches, making it nearly impossible to get to the ocean and changing the natural landscape.
+In addition to the 12-foot wide concrete paths through the reserve, 6-foot seawalls would block access to Maria’s, Domes, and Steps beaches, altering the natural landscape and making it nearly impossible for people to reach the ocean.

-It would also remove parking at Domes Beach and Steps Beach, which is already limited.
-People would then have to park on Road 413, risking fines, congestion, and accidents.
+It would also remove parking at Domes Beach and Steps Beach, which is already limited, forcing people to park on Road 413, risking fines, congestion, and accidents.

-Even in Rincon, there is evidence that construction should not be done so close to the ocean.
-There are condos in the sea, crumbled concrete walls, and wired fences demolished in the sand.
+In Rincón, there is already evidence that construction should not be done so near to the ocean.
+Condos are crumbling into the sea, concrete walls sit in ruins, and wired fences lay demolished in the sand.

-The community has been pushing for a review of the dangerous design since it first began.
+Rincón has been pushing for a review of the proposed bike path design since it was introduced.
 The project initially raised concerns within the community regarding its credibility and practicality.
-The plans being used for the project are 30 years old and do not account for the significant changes to the coastline from Hurricane Maria in 2017.
+The plans being used for the project are 30 years old and do not account for the significant changes to the coastline after Hurricane Maria in 2017.

-People wrote letters to the Federal Highway Administration, the agency funding the project, made calls to the mayor and senators, and still, there were no changes, prompting the launch of an active campaign demanding changes to the project.
+Several letters were written to the Federal Highway Administration, the agency funding the project, calls were made to the mayor and senators, and still, there were no changes or answers, prompting the launch of an active campaign demanding the reconsideration of the project.

-“We want the path,” said Varela-Velez.
+“We want a path,” said Varela-Velez.
 “But we want it responsibly.”
-In letters to the government agencies, requests were made that the bike path be built parallel to the 413 road.
-The money available from the original project could be put into the infrastructure to make room for a bike path next to the road where concrete and development already exist.
+In letters to government agencies, requests were made that the bike path be built parallel to the 413 road.
+The money available from the original project could be put towards building a bike path next to the road where concrete and development already exist.

 “You don’t have to mess with the shoreline and the coast.
 There are alternatives,” said Varela-Velez.